ThePrivatePanda/SolveCollatz/README.md

 A script aimed to solve each number for the collatz conjecture by brute force

 # Purpose of my life
-The solve purpose of this script's life is to learn about increasing efficiency.\n Suggestions are welcomed :)
+The solve purpose of this script's life is to learn about increasing efficiency.
+Suggestions are welcomed :)

 # Contact